pnp/generator-teams/README.md

 Generates a Microsoft Teams App that can be used to add Tabs, Bots, and more to Microsoft Teams based on Node.js and TypeScript.
 Optionally it adds support for hosting using [Express](http://expressjs.com/).

-For more information on how Tabs and Bots can be used with teams see the [Teams Developer Documentation](https://msdn.microsoft.com/en-us/microsoft-teams/ )
+For more information on how Tabs and Bots can be used with Teams see the [Teams Developer Documentation](https://msdn.microsoft.com/en-us/microsoft-teams/ )

 [![npmjs](https://nodei.co/npm/generator-teams.png?downloads=true&downloadRank=true&stars=true)](https://www.npmjs.com/package/generator-teams)